1. Intellectual Property Rights and Granting Procedure

 - If the application process is ongoing, it results in the invalidity of the application.

-Annual fees differ for patents and utility models, and also for every year.
-The fees can be found on the TPTO website.
+Annual fees differ for patents and utility models, and also are updated every year.
+The fees can be found via the links provided in 1.3 Timeline for Grant Procedure.

 The IPC provides another option for patent holders and applicants, who are allowed to reinstitute rights by paying the relevant fees.
 The IPC allows patent holders to revive a patent which has lapsed due to failure to pay the annual maintenance fee in time.
 To revive such a patent, the right-holder must deposit the penalty fee within two months of the TPTO notifying them that the patent has lapsed.
 The patent will become valid again for a further year, running from the fee payment date.